basemmerink/tpp-ti/README.md

 ## Prerequisites

-- Navigate to [your twitch developer dashboard](https://dev.twitch.tv/console) and create a new Application.
+- Navigate to [your twitch developer dashboard](https://dev.twitch.tv/console) and create a new application.
 You will need the client id and client secret
 - Download a rom and save it to the assets folder
 - Set up an SSL certificate, you will need `privkey.pem chain.pem cert.pem`

 ## Installation

-- Edit .env, this file contains the project configuration
+- Edit *.env*, this file contains the project configuration
   - Change the value for the webhook secret
   - You can get an oauth token from [Twitch TMI](https://twitchapps.com/tmi/)
 - Open *index.html* and edit the variables at the top, especially the rom name